allmyles/allmyles-docs/certification.rst

 You must include screenshots of the following on order to certify successfully:

+- Your booking page which includes fields for the first, middle and last names of each passenger.
 - Message displayed to users when booking has timed out
 - Message displayed to users when the external gateway has timed out
 - Message displayed to users when the flight is already booked